nestauk/asf_exploration/README.md

 < Short description of project and links to any key resources >

+## 🎮 User guidelines

+1. Use the directory above to find the exploration that you are looking for.
+2. Create an environment for that exploration.
+This will probably involve running `conda create -n <exploration>_<name> python=3` and installing some requirements, but check each exploration for its installation instructions.

 ## 📝  Contributor guidelines

 To add a new exploration to this repository: